yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/snapshot-ysql.md

 Storing snapshots in-cluster is extermely efficient, but also comes with downsides.
 First of all, it increases the cost of the cluster - increasing number of snapshot can inflate the space consumption on the storage volumes.
 Second of all, in-cluster snapshots do not protect you from disaster scenarios like filesystem corruption or hardware failures.

-to mitigate the above, you might want to store backups outside of the cluster, in a cheaper storage that is also geografically separated from the cluster.
+To mitigate the above, you might want to store backups outside of the cluster, in a cheaper storage that is also geografically separated from the cluster.
 This way, you can reduce the cost, and also restore you databases into a different cluster, potentially in a different location.

 To move a snapshot to an external storage, you need to gather all the relevant files from all the nodes, and copy then along with additional metadata that will be required when you decide to restore the snapshot on a different cluster.
 Below is the detailed step-by-step explanation of the process.